oroinc/documentation/user_guide/activities_log_call.rst

 .. image:: ./img/activities/log_call_view_detailed.png

-- From any of the girds above, you can manage the tasks using the action icons:
+- From any of the grids above, you can manage the tasks using the action icons:

   - Delete the call: |IcDelete|